 - Shred receipts, credit offers, insurance forms, checks, and statements.

-- Don't overshare personal information like those listed above on social network sites (Facebook, Twitter, or LinkedIn).
-An identity thief can use this information to answer 'challenge' questions on your accounts, and get access to your money and personal information.
+- Don’t overshare personal information on social network sites (Facebook Twitter, or LinkedIn).
+An identity thief can use this information to answer ‘challenge’ questions on your accounts, and get access to your money and personal information.

 - Avoid having statements stolen from your mailbox by signing up for online statements, then log in daily and look for unfamiliar transactions.

 - Sign the back of your debit or credit cards.

 - Choose a PIN you can easily remember – but is not easy to guess.
 Birthdates, house, or phone numbers make for poor PINs.